Top 50 Jenkins Interview Questions and Answers (2026 Guide)

 • Pipeline: User-defined model of a CD pipeline.
 Pipeline's code takes the role of defining the entire build process, including building, testing, and delivering an application.

-• Node: A machine as a part of the Jenkins environment which is capable of executing a pipeline.
+• Node: A machine as a part of the Jenkins environment that is capable of executing a pipeline.

 pipeine